UKHO/EventHub-Logging-Provider/README.md

 This resulted in a deprecated package with a security vulnerability going undetected, and being discovered during the manual upgrade to .NET 6.0.

-Until an NVD checker is put in place, **ensure** that packages are checked for deprecated versions to avoid any further vulnerabilities.
+Until an NVD checker is put in place, _**ensure**_ that packages are checked for deprecated versions to avoid any further vulnerabilities.

+## Getting Started

 ### Installation Guide

 This package is available from NuGet: UKHO.Logging.EventHubLogProvider